 1 months before we got married.
 So, something happened in 2 that few months there.
 June $9^{\rm th}$.
 Sixty-six years.
 A 3 little more than that, huh?
 4 (Indiscernible) both of them.
 He went 5 (indiscernible), always talk about when parents separated.
 6 Sometimes a young couple (indiscernible) and from there, 7 but my prayers were (indiscernible).
 But, I stayed.
 We 8 used to drink (indiscernible).
 We used to fight.
 I used 9 to beat him up (indiscernible).
 I'm getting old now 10 (indiscernible).
 11 I want to say this.
 We have 14 kids; eight 12 girls and six boys (indiscernible).
-13 Indigenous prayers are said 13 inalgenous players are sara 14 MR. MILTON GAMBLE: We have a couple of 14 MR. MILTON GAMBLE: We have a couple of 14 15 MR. MILTON GAMBLE: We have a couple of gifts for our Elders.
-I want to thank our Elders for their 14 15 16 MR. MILTON GAMBLE: We have a couple of gifts for our Elders.
-I want to thank our Elders for their beautiful prayers, for blessing us.
-I want to take this 14 15 16 17 MR. MILTON GAMBLE: We have a couple of gifts for our Elders.
-I want to thank our Elders for their beautiful prayers, for blessing us.
-I want to take this opportunity to invite Chief Bobby Cameron to come up and 14 15 16 17 18 MR. MILTON GAMBLE: We have a couple of gifts for our Elders.
-I want to thank our Elders for their beautiful prayers, for blessing us.
-I want to take this opportunity to invite Chief Bobby Cameron to come up and share greetings on behalf of the Federation of Sovereign 14 15 16 17 18 19 MR. MILTON GAMBLE: We have a couple of gifts for our Elders.
-I want to thank our Elders for their beautiful prayers, for blessing us.
-I want to take this opportunity to invite Chief Bobby Cameron to come up and share greetings on behalf of the Federation of Sovereign Indigenous Nations, the Chief of the organization, Chief 14 15 16 17 18 19 20 MR. MILTON GAMBLE: We have a couple of gifts for our Elders.
-I want to thank our Elders for their beautiful prayers, for blessing us.
-I want to take this opportunity to invite Chief Bobby Cameron to come up and share greetings on behalf of the Federation of Sovereign Indigenous Nations, the Chief of the organization, Chief Bobby Cameron.
-14 15 16 17 18 19 20 21 MR. MILTON GAMBLE: We have a couple of gifts for our Elders.
-I want to thank our Elders for their beautiful prayers, for blessing us.
-I want to take this opportunity to invite Chief Bobby Cameron to come up and share greetings on behalf of the Federation of Sovereign Indigenous Nations, the Chief of the organization, Chief Bobby Cameron.
-CHIEF BOBBY CAMERON: Thank you, Milton.

-here sharing their stories.
+13 Indigenous prayers are said 14 MR. MILTON GAMBLE: We have a couple of 15 gifts for our Elders.
+I want to thank our Elders for their 16 beautiful prayers, for blessing us.
+I want to take this 17 opportunity to invite Chief Bobby Cameron to come up and 18 share greetings on behalf of the Federation of Sovereign 19 Indigenous Nations, the Chief of the organization, Chief 20 Bobby Cameron.
+21 CHIEF BOBBY CAMERON: Thank you, Milton.
+22 (Speaks in Indigenous language).
+For everybody, we thank 23 Creator for our beautiful day today, and for all the kokum 24 and mushum, and all the women, and all the men that are 25 here sharing their stories.
 You know, an Elder once said

 1 when you're having a hard time, when you're depressed 2 and we get depressed.
 We get stressed out for various 3 reasons, in our families, in our home, in our 4 relationships, out there in society, and the Elder said, 5 when you're thinking like this and you're having 6 difficulties, he says, "Look at your hand."
 I said, "Okay, 7 I'm looking at my hand.
 What does that mean?"
 And, he 8 says, "Because the colour of your skin says your ancestors 9 died signing inherent treaty rights."
 10 Your ancestors, our ancestors, survived all 11 those hard, enduring times all those many, many years of 12 residential schools, of the racism we face throughout the 13 justice system in Canada, from the RCMP to the lawyers to 14 the judges to the prosecutors.
 The racism still exists.
 15 It exists in the federal and provincial governments, but 16 there are still some good people there.
 17 Now, this Inquiry that's been happening, and 18 all the stories of survival, and hardship, and horrific 19 experiences, the healing journey, we acknowledge all the 20 survivors and the families.
-The family from Piapot, Mr. 21 Rinelle, we were hearing him the other day tell the ladies 22 that have went through some hard times in your years of 23 living, we acknowledge and we pray for you.
-24 To all those that are still on that healing 25 journey and this is going to continue.
-It's going to continue -- we look forward to hearing the stories from horrific experiences they faced with the police services in southern Saskatchewan.
-To the Inquiry, to the coming here.
+The family from Piapot, Mr. 21 Rinelle, we were hearing him the other day tell the ladies 22 that have went through some hard times in your years of living, we acknowledge and we pray for you.

+To all those that are still on that healing journey -- and this is going to continue.
+It's going to continue -- we look forward to hearing the stories from Crystal from Piapot, and Tracy Desirlee (phon), and on the horrific experiences they faced with the police services in southern Saskatchewan.
+To the Inquiry, to the Commissioners, Michèle and Marion and others, thank you for coming here.
 This is why we supported it, because families need to tell their stories.
 Families need to heal.
+Families need to continue.